Xylitol pastilles with berry powder or natural flavour

 The prevalence of xylitol and erythritol allergies is significantly lower than that of all food allergies in general, which can affect up to 10% of people in Western countries (Loh and Tang, 2018).
 Therefore, sugar substitutes are an excellent way to reduce sugar intake, and their allergies are extremely rare.
 Overall, the risk of developing an allergy to xylitol is extremely low.
 These sugar alcohols are safe for most people and can be a healthy way to reduce sugar intake.

-Compressing neat xylitol into xylitol pastilles – or tablets are challenging and the crushing strength of neat xylitol is usually very weak.
+Compressing neat xylitol into xylitol pastilles – or tablets is challenging and the crushing strength of neat xylitol is usually very weak.
 That's why xylitol has many direct compression qualities where the xylitol is granulated with a binder, like polydextrose or cellulose derivatives.
 This direct compression xylitol has better compressibility and processability than 100% xylitol.
 The neat xylitol tablet with a diameter of 12,5mm has a crushing strength of 40 N when compressed with 20KN force.
 Direct compression xylitol has a crushing strength of 160N or more with a smaller compression force (Bond, 2009).

 Xylitol is mainly used as a tooth-friendly sweetener in the food-, hygiene-, and pharmaceutical industry.
 Xylitol sweetness is the same as normal sugar.
 Typical xylitol usage in the food industry is xylitol pastilles and chewing gums, sweetener, and sugar substitute in baking.
-Typical pharmaceutical usages are tablets, coatings, and solutions where xylitol works as an excipient In hygiene products xylitol is used in mouthwash and toothpaste which prevent caries.
+Typical pharmaceutical usages are tablets, coatings, and solutions where xylitol works as an excipient.
+In hygiene products xylitol is used in mouthwash and toothpaste which prevent caries.
 In the cosmetic industry, xylitol is used in many kinds of lotions and creams where xylitol may be used to bind moisture and soften the skin's top layers.

 Xylitol does not ferment into acids, so it is tooth-friendly.
 In addition, xylitol has been found to inhibit the growth of the Streptococcus Mutans bacteria which contributes to tooth decay (Hayes, Mäkinen 1996).